 respect and safety for all

-sustainability through water conservation and in-ground growing practices
+sustainability through water conservation practices

 organic growing and seed saving